Victorian Consolidated Legislation

 Power of entry

-(1) At any time during ordinary working hours, a child employment officer may
+(1) At any time during ordinary working hours, an authorised officer may without force enter—

-(a) produce his or her identity card for inspection; and
+(a) produce the authorised officer's identity card for inspection; and

 (b) inform the owner or occupier of the purpose of the entry.